 In Tableau Desktop, click the drop-down arrow in the top right corner for each color legend and select Edit Colors.
 Then select a color from the Palette drop-down list.

-In Tableau Server or Tableau Online, click the drop-down arrow in the top right corner for each color legend.
+In Tableau Server or Tableau Cloud, click the drop-down arrow in the top right corner for each color legend.
 Then select a color from the Palette drop-down list.

 Your view might look something like the following example:

 To combine the separate legends back to a single legend, click the drop-down arrow on the Measure Values field on the Marks card and select Combine Legends from the context menu.